What is Momentum?

-As price as broken into new highs (as marked by the top blue circle), momentum also moves into a new high.
+As price is broken into new highs (as marked by the top blue circle), momentum also moves into a new high.

 Into February, the range becomes smaller and smaller until eventually, price breaks higher to reach an area shown in the top red circle.

-This circles marks the highest price point seen on the chart however, moment doesn’t follow.
+This circles marks the highest price point seen on the chart however, momentum doesn’t follow.
 Momentum reaches a high point, but it is still below the previous momentum high seen in November.

 For swing traders who bought cocoa futures in February when the price broke about the trendless area, the disparity between price and momentum would be a red flag.

 It would be seen as a warning that the uptrend may not be sustainable.
 If they hadn’t already done so, they might well have sold some of their position.